Direct Line magazine

 A wind farm and solar panels.

-Energy bills can be a real pain in the pocket, which is why increasing numbers of people are looking at ways they can produce their own energy or cut down on their usage.
-Here are some of the options you might want to consider.
+Rising energy bills can be a real pain in the pocket, which is why more and more people are looking at ways to produce their own energy or cut down how much energy they use.

 Solar panels use energy from the sun to create electrical power, which you can connect up to your home’s main electricity supply.